 - Online Application

-The application for the MMS: FOB class starting in 2015 is only available online.
-Access the online application.
 The online application includes sections on personal information and program information.
 The application asks for educational background, transcripts, a business resume, essays, among other information.

 - The MMS: DKU application and recommendations can only be submitted online.